uias/Pageboy/README.md

 ## Requirements
 Pageboy requires iOS 8.0 and Swift 4.0 or above.

-Swift 3.x support is available in Pageboy `1.x`, however the API has changed significantly in Pageboy `2.0`: [Legacy API Docs](https://github.com/uias/Pageboy/blob/1.4.0/README.md).
+Swift 3 support is available in Pageboy `1.x`.
+However the API has changed significantly in Pageboy `2.0`, so please refer to: [Legacy API Docs](https://github.com/uias/Pageboy/blob/1.4.0/README.md).

 ## Installation
 ### CocoaPods